konglong2017/Hello-World/README.md

 practicing to use git that is a free software contributed tool.

 #Fourth step
-using 'git checkout -b branch2' to cteacte a new branch and switch to it at sametime.
+using 'git checkout -b branch2' to create a new branch and switch to it at sametime.